nmwsharp/recipes/content/post/Butter Tandoori Chicken.md

 **Sharwood spice mix:**

-- 3 Tbsp paprika (maybe go light on this if your paprika is strong and smokey)
+- 3 Tbsp paprika (try to find a paprika which is _not_ smokey, American grocery stores might have it in the Hispanic foods section)
 - 1 Tbsp ground turmeric
 - 1 tsp garlic powder
 - 1 tsp ground nutmeg